pesterhazy/presumably/posts/reagent-3.md

 figure in an internal data structure that mirrors the hierarchy of the DOM but shields you from its details.

-This hierarchy of React elements, containing only immmutable values, is what makes React's so simple to reason about.
+This hierarchy of React elements, containing only immutable values, is what makes React's so simple to reason about.
 Still there's no denying that pausing a video will inevitably involve mutating state in some form.